JVLjsp/InCTFj-Qualifiers/README.md

 # Junior InCTF Writeup
-Writeups for Junior InCTF 2018.
+Writeups for Junior InCTF 2018 Qualifiers.

 Note: Writeup is incomplete as they removed the challenges as I was writing this writeup.
 You might find some missing softwares or module please install those scripts using this script :- https://